mahautsegonzac/berlin_airbnb_data/README.md

 The strongest drivers of a good rating are the seniority of the host on airbnb, and the price of the appartment.

+## Detailed Analysis

+A blog post stating the major findings of the analysis can be found [here](https://medium.com/@mahaut.segonzac_87677/are-you-a-good-airbnb-host-2697508d8cc5).

 ## Acknowledgements

 I would like to thank my Udacity mentor who helped me find the right angle to approach this dataset.